bryantm1123/bryantm1123.github.io/_pages/writing-samples.md

 title: Professional Writing Samples
 permalink: /writing-samples/
 ---
+This section contains links to samples of my professional writing.
 Much of my prior documentation work is proprietary, and sadly not sharable.
-However, there are a few highlights that are publicly available.
+However, there are a few highlights linked below that are publicly available.
+For more samples of my writing style, see the other sections of this site, my [Github](https://github.com/bryantm1123), and [LinkedIn](https://www.linkedin.com/in/mpbryant) profiles.

 ### Mobimeo
 An article which I edited for Mobimeo Technology.